-Funded by Arts Council England (ACE) and run in partnership with DARE (Opera North & University of Leeds), the Arts Fundraising Fellowship Programme, the first of its kind in the UK, aims to create the next generation of leading Development Directors skilled with the vision, entrepreneurial expertise and ingenuity to make significant difference to the arts fundraising landscape.
-The programme recruits committed graduates for a 12-month programme of hands-on learning, matching fellows with appropriate host organisations at sites across England.
-In Year One (2013/14), 15 of the country’s leading organisations across multiple art forms hosted an Arts Fundraising Fellow for twelve months in the Development Department.
-There were seven Host Organisations in London, 4 in the North of England and 4 in the South West.
-Find out more about the Year One Fellows via this link.
+Funded by Arts Council England (ACE), the Arts Fundraising Fellowship Programme, the first of its kind in the UK, aims to create the next generation of leading Development Directors skilled with the vision, entrepreneurial expertise and ingenuity to make significant difference to the arts fundraising landscape.
+The programme recruits committed graduates from host organisations for a 12-month programme of hands-on learning.
+55 Fellows have been supported to date, with 10 further Professional Fellowships due to start in Spring 2017.

-All graduates participate in the National Arts Fundraising School course as well as a tailored schedule of training, mentoring and coaching.
+All graduates participate in the University of Leeds Summer School course as well as a tailored schedule of training, mentoring and coaching.

 Guildhall School of Music & Drama Creative Entrepreneurs

-This scheme consists of an intensive 12-month programme for Guildhall School alumni with a pre-formed business idea.
+This scheme consists of an intensive 12-month programme for Guildhall School alumni and performing artists from across the UK and internationally with a pre-formed business idea.
 The scheme provides access to mentoring, coaching, business planning, marketing and sales and funding, as well as use of office and creative space for a 12 month period.
 Graduates are introduced to a range of entrepreneurial, community and partnership networks to support business development.